NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ### User management

 Whenever you get access to the FirebaseUser object, you should check if it is valid by calling the `IsNotNull` function on it.
 If the function returns false, you should not perform any operations with it.
-By calling this function on the `GetCurrentUser` object, you can check whether there is a user signed into your application and prompt the user to sign in otherwise.
+By calling this function on the `GetCurrentUser` object, you can check whether there is a user signed in to your application and prompt the user to sign in otherwise.

-You can get some of the user data, for example unique user ID, display name, email, phone number, avatar URL, etc.
+You can get some of the user data, for example, unique user ID, display name, email, phone number, avatar URL, etc.
 You can also update this information by calling the respective methods, for example, `UpdateEmail`.

 !> You can only update the user's phone number after successful phone verification with the obtained AuthCredentials object.

 You can also link additional credentials to the user, for example, Google and Facebook credentials.
 You can also get a list of all providers for user (`FetchProvidersForEmail`) and unlink them (`UnlinkProvider`).

 If there is a need, you can reauthenticate or reload the current user by calling the respective methods.